cuberite/android/README.md

 >
 >Cuberite can run on Windows, *nix and Android operating systems.
 This includes Android phones and tablets as well as Raspberry Pis.
 >
->We currently support Release 1.7 and 1.8 (not beta) Minecraft protocol versions.
+>We currently support Release 1.8 and 1.9 Minecraft protocol versions.

 This is the source code of the official Cuberite app.
 It is designed to download and run Cuberite on Android.